-This was known about in the 15th century and this is what the Flemish paintings were painted on at the beginning of the renaissance.
-However,
+This was known about in the 15th century and this is what the Flemish paintings were painted on at the beginning of the renaissance around 1400.
+However, much later,

 when the Italians started to have their renaissance, after Jan van Eyck had died, it was as though that had been forgotten about and they used